Image: Shutterstock

 1. Improves immune system functions

-Vitamin C also helps to absorb certain nutrients such as iron that in turn helps form the baby’s cartilage, blood vessels, bones, and tissues.
+Vitamin C also helps absorb certain nutrients such as iron, which, in turn, helps form the baby’s cartilage, blood vessels, bones, and tissues.
+Hence, incorporating oranges into your diet as part of a healthy eating regimen may be beneficial in preventing nutrient deficiencies, alongside taking your prenatal vitamins.

 2. Aids brain development